NForrester02/Group-9-MIST-4610-Project-1/README.md

 <img width="481" alt="Screenshot 2024-03-27 at 5 04 35 PM" src="https://github.com/RohanGeh/Group-9-MIST-4610-Project-1/assets/150191828/fb1ecf1e-445c-4ad1-ad15-1048412b48d1">

 5. Write a query to list the patient last name, first name, the number of payments they have made and total amount of payments they have made expressed as a percentage.
-Do this for only patients with Cigna insurance and express the total amount percentage based on the pool of Cigna based patients.
+Do this for only patients with Geico insurance and express the total amount percentage based on the pool of Geico based patients.
-Query 5 allows an analyst to understand the payment behaviors of Cigna insurance users.
+##Query 5 allows an analyst to understand the payment behaviors of Geico insurance users.
 This is important in making insurance partnerships in the future and analyzing the percentage of payments paid that are owed based on what insurance you use.
 This can correlate to if insurance premiums of certain insurance companies are too high or not based on the percentage of payments that are due, that customers can make.

 <img width="501" alt="Screenshot 2024-03-27 at 5 04 49 PM" src="https://github.com/RohanGeh/Group-9-MIST-4610-Project-1/assets/150191828/05510583-afd0-46da-9159-e9ae1e5ce9bd">